Skip To Content

 During a real-time deposition

+Not a Final Transcript.
 The realtime translation is not the final transcript.
-You will see words that did not translate or words that translated incorrectly.
-Do not panic.
-Your reporter knows this and has marked this testimony on their end and will take care of it during the edit process.
+It is normal to see translation errors in the realtime feed.
+These will be resolved during transcript review and certification.
 It is a multi-phase process to ensure a certified transcript.
 Realtime is a helpful tool provided to attorneys and it is a rough draft of the reporter’s work product.

 After a realtime deposition